 BRRRR Method Financing: How to Fund Every Phase of Buy, Rehab, Rent, Refinance, Repeat

 The BRRRR method is one of the most capital-efficient strategies in real estate investing.
 When executed well, it lets you acquire rental properties, force appreciation through renovation, and pull most or all of your cash back out to do it again.
-The challenge is not understanding the strategy -- it is financing it.
+The challenge is not understanding the strategy — it is financing it.
 Each phase of BRRRR has different capital requirements, different risk profiles, and different lending products that fit.
-Getting the financing wrong at any stage can stall the entire cycle.

 This guide breaks down how to finance every phase of the BRRRR method, from the initial acquisition through the cash-out refinance and beyond.